Annjoynj/DialogflowFlaskCode/README.md

 This project is a webhook implementation for providing weather forecasts based on user queries.
 It integrates with the OpenWeatherMap API to retrieve weather data for a specific location.

 ## Getting Started
+Make sure you have ngrok installed in your PC

 ### Prerequisites